SpookedDoor/Andrew-Discord-Bot/README.md

 }
 ```

-You MUST remove ``template`` from ``userIdentities.template.js`` (otherwise you will get errors) and then you can add your own users to it if you want.
+Unsurprisingly, you MUST also remove ``template`` from ``userIdentities.template.js`` (otherwise you will get errors) and then you can add your own users to it if you want.

 Afterwards, you WILL have to use a local AI backend such as [KoboldCPP](https://github.com/LostRuins/koboldcpp).
 Although it is possible to make it use Chutes/Openrouter/OpenAI, you'd have to manually set that up yourself, as we don't support it anymore by default.
 (The bot actually used to primarily use Openrouter before we switched to local AIs!)
+If however you decide to go with an online AI service, I would highly recommend Chutes as it's completely free to use (as long as you stick to free models) and there are no rate limits as far as I'm aware.
+Openrouter is also free to use but it does have its limits, and OpenAI is by far the worst and most expensive option.

 We now added ``aiSettings.js`` which makes it a lot easier to work with other AI services and switch models quickly!